 Most patients experience at least one phentermine plateau, often 1-2 months into treatment.

 There are three common explanations for a phentermine plateau:

 One reason weight loss slows (or stops) a couple months into treatment is increased phentermine tolerance.
 Patients tend to lose slower as the pills' effects weaken.

 Another reason is glycogen and water weight.
 Glycogen is the body’s most easily-accessible energy source.
 It is burned first when ‘calories in’ is less than ‘calories out’.
 However, in addition to quick energy, burning glycogen also releases a lot of water.
 As a result, many dieters lose a lot of water weight in the first few weeks.
 When the body eventually switches to other sources of energy (e.g. stored fat), this rapid weight loss stops [1,2].

 Finally, not adjusting intake and activity can also precipitate a phentermine plateau.
 A smaller, lighter body needs less fuel to power its everyday activities.
 So, it is important to adjust intake and activity to accommodate these now-lower needs.

 Phentermine is designed as a short-term weight loss medication, and a decrease in effectiveness is often part of treatment with this pill.
 Thankfully, lifestyle changes can make a significant difference.

 Phentermine is famous for the strong, immediate energy it provides patients, but sometimes this boost isn't enough.

 Read more here: How to Get More Energy from Phentermine

 Some foods, drinks and spices also have a beneficial effect on metabolism.
-Click on the link below to discover healthy habits and nourishing foods that boost metabolism even more!

 Read more here: How to Boost Metabolism Naturally